 OUR Team

-Jasmina Mimica, Psychotherapist (LMHC)
+Dr. Jasmina Mimica, Psychotherapist (LMHC)

 Brian is a devoted psychotherapist and educator with a deep commitment to serving diverse populations.
 Specializing in LGBTQIA+ issues, ADHD, and substance use, he provides a compassionate and affirming space for individuals and couples seeking support.
 Brian earned his Master of Arts in Mental Health Counseling from Baruch College and a Bachelor of Arts in Psychology from Brooklyn College.
 His academic foundation began with an Associate of Arts from Southeastern Illinois College with additional studies from Murray State University.
 In conjunction with his academic endeavors, he is a certified Reiki Master Practitioner.